bxlab/cmdb-quantbio/assignments/lab/scRNA-seq/assignment/index.md

 #### **Step 3.3**: Putting it all together

-Now that you've confirmed that the marker genes you've chosen do indeed "mark" the clusters you expected them to, you want to update your cluster labels with the cell-types corresponding to those clusters.
+Now that you've confirmed that the marker genes you've chosen do indeed "mark" the three clusters you expected them to, you want to update your cluster labels with the cell-types corresponding to those clusters.

-Using `adata.rename_categories()` rename the clusters in your `adata` object to the cell types you think they are (based on the marker genes).
+Using `adata.rename_categories()` rename the three clusters you identified in your `adata` object to the cell types you think they are (based on the marker genes).

-Finally, make an overall t-SNE or UMAP plot that labels your clusters with the cell types you think they mostly represent, either on the plot or in a legend.Label your figure appropriately and save it to a file.
+Finally, make an overall t-SNE or UMAP plot that labels your clusters with the cell types you think they mostly represent, either on the plot or in a legend.
+Label your figure appropriately and save it to a file.
 You will be uploading it with the assignment.<br><br>

 ## Submission